2.6 Gait, Assistive Devices, Weight-Bearing Status

 Key Takeaways

-• Axillary crutch fit: crutch tip 2 inches lateral and 6 inches anterior to the shoe, with the axillary pad 2-3 fingerbreadths (~5 cm) below the axilla and elbow flexed 20-30 degrees; weight is borne on the hands, never the axilla.
+• Axillary crutch fit: tip 2 inches lateral and 6 inches anterior to the shoe, axillary pad 2-3 fingerbreadths (~5 cm) below the axilla, elbow flexed 20-30 degrees; weight is borne on the hands, never the axilla.

 • A single-point cane is held in the hand OPPOSITE the affected lower extremity; the cane and the affected leg advance together to reduce hip abductor demand.

-• Walker height is set so the top of the walker reaches the patient's wrist crease when arms hang at the sides, producing 20-30 degrees of elbow flexion when grasped.
+• Walker height is set so the top reaches the wrist crease with arms hanging at the sides, producing 20-30 degrees of elbow flexion when grasped.

-• The Rancho Los Amigos gait cycle divides stance into initial contact, loading response, midstance, terminal stance, and pre-swing, and swing into initial swing, midswing, and terminal swing.
+• The Rancho Los Amigos gait cycle divides stance into initial contact, loading response, midstance, terminal stance, and pre-swing, and swing into initial, mid, and terminal swing.

 Weight-Bearing Statuses

-The surgeon or physical therapist (PT) sets the weight-bearing status; the PTA implements it and collects data on the patient's adherence.
-Standard categories used across U.S. PT practice:
+The surgeon or physical therapist (PT) sets the weight-bearing status; the PTA implements it and collects adherence data.
+Standard categories across U.S. PT practice:

 StatusAbbreviationPercent Body WeightPractical Description